 Creatine: The Complete No-BS Guide

-3-5 grams of creatine monohydrate per day.
-That's the entire protocol.
+Take 3-5 grams of creatine monohydrate every day.
+That is the protocol most people need.

 How does creatine work?